-My experience as a Product Designer climbing the blockchain learning curve and designing PrimaBlock, an open-source app for investors on the ethereum smart contract network.
+My experience as a Product Designer climbing the blockchain learning curve and designing EtherPool, an open-source app for investors on the ethereum smart contract network.

 How did I end up designing a blockchain product?

-Only a few weeks after immersing myself in this still niche field, I reeled in one of my fellow American expats here in Stockholm, Tamir Sen. After our first few group deals, we noticed so many pain points in the workflow that could be relieved with a tailored product.
+Only a few weeks after immersing myself in this still niche field, I reeled in one of my fellow American expats here in Stockholm, Tamir Sen. After our first few group deals, we noticed so many pain points in the workflow that could be relieved with an app.
 We shot ideas back and forth at the gym a few times but never made plans to build anything.
-Tamir happens to be a rockstar backend developer, and one day he messaged me that he started developing a smart contract solution.
-Another investor, who also happens to be a brilliant developer, Mickaël Fourgeaud, offered to join our team.
-Suddenly, I found myself working non-stop to create this product.
+Tamir happens to be a rockstar backend developer, and one day he messaged me:

 What is the blockchain and how do we invest in it?